payamyek/adventofcode2022/solutions/day4/partA/README.md

 following pair of ranges `x1,x2 = 10,20` and `y1,y2 = 9,21`.
 If you look at **lines 20-23** this is exactly how our
 variables are structured before we start comparing them.

-Lets visualize these ranges to determine how can we determine if one is a subset of the other.
+Let's visualize these ranges to determine how can we determine if one is a subset of the other.

 ![img](../../../assets/d2pa.png)